ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-a-jekyll-website-in-azure-blob-storage-hosted-by-azure-static-website-using-a-vsts-continuous-deployment-pipeline-part-1.md

 - { name: Jekyll, level: Intermediate }
 ---

+{{ "How to deploy a Jekyll website in Azure blob storage hosted by Azure static website using a VSTS continuous deployment pipeline" | slugify }}

 In this article we will create a continuous deployment (CD) pipeline using Visual Studio Team Services (VSTS) to deploy a Jekyll website to Azure.

 We will use Azure Blob Storage to store the files in the cloud, a CDN to deliver those files using a custom domain that support HTTPS (for free), and the `Static Website` option of Azure Storage to configure a default page (index.html) and an error page (404 Not Found).